DuckyBlender/sussy_ducky_bot/README.md

 sussy_ducky_bot is a serverless telegram bot written in Rust that interacts with models from OpenRouter.
 It handles commands from users and processes messages with various AI models.

+> [!NOTE]
+> NEW!
+Now for three months the bot also uses the free flux[schnell] model from together.ai

 ## Features

 - **Serverless**: Made for AWS Lambda.